-Finishing The Shelf Fronts
+Step 7: Finish Off The Shelf Fronts

-And then you’re done.
-Tada!
-Well, maybe I should save my “tada!” for when they’re finally primed and painted (we’re going to use Stone Isle by Sherwin Williams which is the same gray color we have on all the trim downstairs).
 Note: Since our only outlet on that wall is behind the fridge, I just drilled a 1 1/4″ hole in the side of the microwave shelf so we could snake the plug through there, behind the fridge, and into the other outlet back there.

-Priming & Painting The Shelves
+Step 8: Caulk, Spackle, Prime & Painting The Shelves

-PS: If you want to see another pantry makeover project we did, check out how we made over our old kitchen pantry by adding some smarter organization (and lots of paint!).
+And If you want to see another pantry makeover project we did, check out how we made over our old kitchen pantry by adding some smarter organization (and lots of paint!).

 *This post contains affiliates*